 Template 20 shall be reported when the institution exceeds the threshold described in Article 5.1(a)(iv).
 The geographical breakdown by location of the activities in templates 20.1 to 20.3 distinguishes between “domestic activities” and “non-domestic activities”.
 “Location” means the jurisdiction of incorporation of the legal entity which has recognized the corresponding asset or liability; for branches, it means the jurisdiction of its residence.
 For these purposes, “Domestic” shall include the activities recognised in Member State where the institution is located.

 Templates 20.4 to 20.7 contain information “country-by-country” on the basis of the residence of the immediate counterparty.
 The breakdown provided shall include exposures or liabilities with residents in each foreign country in which the institution has exposures.
+Exposures or liabilities with supranational organisations shall not be assigned to the country of residence of the institution but to the geographical area “Other countries”.

 In template 20.4 for debt instruments, “gross carrying amount” shall be reported as defined in paragraph 45 of Part 2.
 For derivatives and equity instruments, the amount to be reported is the carrying amount.
 “Of which: Non-performing” loans and advances shall be reported as defined in paragraphs 145 to157 of this Annex.
 Debt forbearance comprises all “debt” contracts for the purpose of template 19 to which forbearance measures, as defined in paragraphs 163 to 179 of this Annex, are extended.
 Template 20.7 shall be reported with the classification by NACE Codes on a “country-by-country” basis.
 NACE Codes shall be reported with the first level of disaggregation (by “section”).